IVolatility-com/API-in-Excel/README.md

 ## Requirements
 - Microsoft Excel 2016 or later
 - Microsoft Power Query
-  - To learn more about Microsoft Power Query, please visit <a href="https://learn.microsoft.com/en-us/power-query/" target="_blank">Microsoft’s official documentation</a>.
+  - To learn more about Microsoft Power Query, please visit Microsoft’s <a href="https://learn.microsoft.com/en-us/power-query/" target="_blank">official documentation</a>.
 - [test API.xlsx](https://github.com/IVolatility-com/API-in-Excel/raw/main/test%20API.xlsx)
   - This is IVolatility’s prepared worksheet that demonstrates the use of the API.
 ## User Guide